A Benchmark Construction and Evaluation Framework for Specialist Domains: Case Study on Defense-related Documents: Discussion

 \section{Discussion}

+\paragraph{Cross-generator design.} The cross-generator + cross-corpus construction (\Cref{sec:cross-generator}) is DoRA's most consequential design choice, and the same recipe transfers to any synthetic-benchmark plus SFT pipeline in a specialist domain at essentially no additional cost.
+DoRA, therefore, contributes a methodological archetype, not just a defense-domain artifact.

-\paragraph{Tight clustering among general-purpose LMs.} Under the same retriever configuration, metrics for general-purpose LMs are close (\Cref{tab:qa-rageval-gte}), suggesting that evaluation in private, domain-specific settings can be bottlenecked by evidence selection and grounding rather than by raw model size.
+\paragraph{Tight clustering.} Under the same retriever configuration, off-the-shelf LMs cluster closely on semantic and grounding diagnostics (\Cref{tab:qa-rageval-gte}), suggesting that evaluation in private, domain-specific settings is bottlenecked by evidence selection and grounding rather than by raw model size.
+Targeted domain adaptation (even at 8B scale, via LoRA on cross-generator supervision) closes meaningfully more of the visible headroom than swapping in a larger general-purpose model.
+Notably, this benefit becomes more pronounced as retrieval quality degrades (\Cref{tab:qa-robustness}), matching deployment conditions where retrievers are imperfect.